chanhman/alucio/content/company.md

   - heading: We value diversity
     description: This shapes our hiring practices, our product development approach and the way in which we engage our stakeholders
+  - heading: We value the success of our team
+    description: This keeps us striving to create an enjoyable work environment where all team members feel heard, appreciated and respected
 joinUs__heading: Join Us
 joinUs__description: If you are excited to be part of building something great, we would love to hear from you!